10 Online Marketing Tips for Schools to Increase Enrollments

 8. Improve your online reputation

-This can involve more traditional PR tactics to acquire online exposure on influential websites and by influential people.
+More traditional PR tactics help to acquire online exposure on influential websites and by influential people.
 But as an entry point, you should be looking at improving your online reviews.

 Some reports out have highlighted that online reviews are as important as personal recommendations.